Skip to main content

 1. Once the server is running, open a new terminal session.

-3. Inside the container, run the following command to import sample data into the database:
+2. Run the following command to import sample data into the database:

 Refer to the next section for login information.